Reptudn/push-swap/README.md

 ## Leaks
 - Valid Input: None
-- Invalid Input: ~24 bytes
+- Invalid Input: None

+# To Fix
+- gotta make a different sortign algo with less than 10 nums
+  - especially 5 has to have a maximum of 12 and best is 8